TDROP1/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html copies html files and doesnt overwrite because of cp -n options meaning no overwrite 15-move upper case files mv [[:upper:]]
-16-clean emacs deleteall files ending with ~ used rm *~
+16-clean emacs deleteall files ending with ~ used rm *~ 17-tree make directory tree welcome welcome/to and welcome/to/school Ilearned to list directories and make them {d1,d2,d3}*dont use spaces it will creATE THAT CHARACTER IN THE NAMES OF THE DIRECTORIES
+18